 KIZILAY MEYDANI (SQUARE)

 The main square, in the very heart of Ankara, is Kizilay Meydani.
-It is the main modern shopping area of Ankara, where you will find the ubiquitous Turkish chain shops.
+It’s the main modern shopping area of Ankara, with the ubiquitous Turkish chain shops.

 It’s also an area where you will find numerous restaurants, bars and coffee shops.